rvega/Fan-Control-Daemon/README.md

 Run The Tests (Optional)
 ------------------------
-Users may run the tests after installing the program.
+Users may run the tests after building the program.
 Please run the following command _from within the source directory_.

-    sudo ./bin/mbpfan -t

-or

     sudo make tests